 In 2022 the event returned but was renamed Once Upon a Field.
 Despite the name change many of the activities were the same as before the pandemic.
 There were also some new additions like educational wildlife stations and a grassland maze.

-Country Celebration 2017
+Country Celebration Admission

 Campbell Valley Regional Park is a nice and very large park.
 It has a number of heritage buildings, bike and walking trails, grassy fields and forested areas.
 It’s a popular place with both on and off-leash areas for dogs as well as trails for horseback riding.